Lion

 Mane

-Why do male lions have manes?
-In the past it was believed that the mane protects against injuries when two males fight each other.
-But the animals usually attack the back and the hind legs.
+In the past, biologists believed that it protects them against injuries when two males fight each other.
+However, the animals usually attack the back and the hind legs.
 In the end, scientists found that the mane is all about looks.
-The darker and longer a lion's mane is, the "prettier" it is for lionesses.
+The darker and longer the mane is, the "prettier" it is for lionesses.

 Diet